Real-time File Synchronization Across Devices Using Syncthing

 See this video tutorial for adding devices and folders for synchronization.

-• On the remote device: Actions->Show ID to display QR code
+• On the desktop: Actions->Show ID to display QR code

-• On the remote device: Click accept to add new device, set config options
+• On the desktop: Click accept to add new device, set config options

 • On the phone: Click on folder, enable file sharing to the remote device

-• On the remote device: Click accept to add new folder, set config options
+• On the desktop: Click accept to add new folder, set config options

 You can like, share, or comment on this post on Mastodon 💬